Download my acting resume here!

 Annemarie’s acting career in The Netherlands started after her appearance in the national talent show “Be A Moviestar”.
 During the shoot of “Be A Moviestar” she met and worked with many celebrated Dutch actors, directors and filmmakers such as Monique van de Ven, Jean van de Velde, Antonie Kamerling, Angela Schijf, Tim Oliehoek and Ruud van Hemert.
 Inspired by the people she met on the show, and especially by casting director Jeannette Snik, she decided to apply for the most renowned acting schools in The Netherlands.
 After an intense audition process in 2006 she was selected for the acting program at the ArtEZ Institute for the Arts.
 In addition to acting, Annemarie was also a very talented student in the natural sciences and had finished a Bachelor’s degree in Astronomy.
 After being enrolled in acting school for one year she decided to go back to the University to get her Master’s degree in Physics and begin a career as a research analyst while pursuing her career in acting.
 In 2008 she won an award for Best Actress at the Rotterdam One Act Play festival.
 She also appeared in Michael Laub’s “Portrait Series Rotterdam” and was seen in Dutch TV shows and a national TV commercial.
 In the summer of 2010 she visited New York City for the first time to study acting at the Lee Strasberg Theatre and Film Institute.
 Back in the Netherlands she started writing her one-woman show “The Story of The Einstein Girl” directed by Sylvia Weening.
-In April 2012 Annemarie translated the script into English and went to visit New York City again to study with Michael Luggio.
+In April 2012 Annemarie translated the script into English and went to visit New York City again and studied part-time with Michael Luggio.
 In the summer of 2012 the show was accepted into the Amsterdam Fringe Festival where she performed both the Dutch and American version.
 Between 2011 and 2015 she performed her self-produced show “The Story of The Einstein Girl” about thirty times in total.